miniflux/v1/README.markdown

 - Alternative login with a Google Account or Mozilla Persona
 - **Full article download for feeds that display only a summary** (website scraper based on Xpath rules)
 - Auto-update from the user interface
+- Multiple databases (each user has his own database)

 Todo and known bugs
 -------------------